geerlingguy/ansible-role-kubernetes/README.md

 Whether to enable the Kubernetes web dashboard UI (only accessible on the master itself, or proxied), and the file containing the web dashboard UI manifest.

+    kubernetes_pod_network_plugin: 'flannel'

+Pod network plugin to use, otherwise called a container network interface (CNI).
+Supported options are `flannel` and `kube-router`

     kubernetes_pod_network_cidr: '10.244.0.0/16'
     kubernetes_apiserver_advertise_address: ''
     kubernetes_version_kubeadm: 'stable-{{ kubernetes_version }}'